recurly/recurly-client-dotnet/README.md

   <configSections>
     <section name="recurly" type="Recurly.Configuration.RecurlySection,Recurly"/>
   </configSections>

   <recurly
     apiKey="123456789012345678901234567890ab"
     privateKey="123456789012345678901234567890cd"
     subdomain="company"
-	pageSize="50" /> <!-- 50 is the default -->
+	pageSize="50" /> <!-- optional.
+50 is the default -->

 </configuration>
 ```

 ## Getting Started
 Add the Recurly project from the Library folder to your solution and reference it in the projects that will make calls to the Recurly service.
-Add your settings to your config file and you can start interacting with Recurly!

 ## Example usage
 To create a new Recurly account with account code and name: